simuxakadiscgolfgod/Space-Weather/README.md

 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2025-01-06
+<br />**Title of the image:**  Colliding Spiral Galaxies from Webb and Hubble
+<br />**Description for the image:**  Billions of years from now, only one of these two galaxies will remain.
+Until then, spiral galaxies NGC 2207 and IC 2163 will slowly pull each other apart, creating tides of matter, sheets of shocked gas, lanes of dark dust, bursts of star formation, and streams of cast-away stars.
+The featured image in scientifically assigned colors is a composite of Hubble exposures in visible light and Webb exposures in infrared light.
+Astronomers predict that NGC 2207, the larger galaxy on the right, will eventually incorporate IC 2163, the smaller galaxy on the left.
+In the most recent encounter that about peaked 40 million years ago, the smaller galaxy is swinging around counter-clockwise and is now slightly behind the larger galaxy.
+The space between stars is so vast that when galaxies collide, the stars in them usually do not collide.
+Jigsaw Challenge: Astronomy Puzzle of the Day
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/CollidingGalaxies_WebbHubble_1877.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).